 The Heer has two combat battalions waiting at their boats ready to invade the Channel Islands despite British announcements that they are demilitarized and "open towns."
 To test the waters, a Luftwaffe pilot, Hauptmann Liebe-Pieteritz of Luftflotte 3, lands at Guernsey aerodrome - outfitted with white flags as specified in leaflets dropped by the Luftwaffe - and finds it deserted.
 Based on his report, the Luftflotte quickly flies in a platoon of troops in a Junkers Ju 52 transport to the same place.
 They meet no resistance.

 This Island has been declared an Open Island by His Majesty's Government of the United Kingdom.
 There are no armed forces of any description.
 The bearer has been instructed to hand this communication to you.
 He does not understand the German language.Wehrmacht commanding officer Major Albrecht Lanz accepts the surrender and then proceeds to the best hotel, the Royal Hotel, where he and his successors will set up their headquarters.
 Lanz meets the top (remaining) officials on the island.
 Everyone agrees that the Germans now are in control and that nobody is going to resist.
 They then all go out for lobster dinner after Lanz radios the waiting invasion troops and tells them he has handled everything.
 One can be quite sure that Hermann Goering has quite a laugh out of one-upping the army like this.
-This is British territory, now occupied by Nazi troops, the first such instance in the war.
+This is a British territory, now occupied by German troops, the first such instance in the war.

 |The Castle Guard, formed from members of the training battalion, Grenadier Guards, leaving the main entrance of Windsor Castle on the way to Victoria Barracks in Windsor, 30 June 1940.|

 U-65 and U-43 engage in embryonic "wolfpack" tactics against Convoy SL-25, beginning around 22:30.